| Are you looking

 or "New Page 1"

-• Create unique title tags for each page - Each of your pages
+• Create unique title tags for each page - Each of

 Avoid:

-• using a single title tag across all of your site's pages
+• using a single title tag across all of your site's

-• Use brief, but descriptive titles - Titles can be both
+• Use brief, but descriptive titles - Titles can be

-only a portion of it in the search result.
+will show only a portion of it in the search result.

 Avoid: